Assets acquired while married are divided equally

 How assets are divided in divorce or separation

-The way property is divided varies across Canada depends on the applicable provincial family law.
-Generally, however, each partner must first calculate their own net family property (NFP):
+The way property is divided varies across Canada and depends on the family law that applies in each province.
+However, most often each partner must first calculate their own net family property (NFP).
+There are three steps:

 - Calculate the final NFP by subtracting the marriage date total from the separation date total.

-The spouse with the higher NFP then pays the other spouse half of the difference between their respective NFPs.
-This is known as an equalization payment.
+When there is a difference between NFPs, the spouse with the higher NFP then pays the other spouse half of the difference between their respective NFPs.
+This is known as an “equalization payment.”

 The NFP value can never be a negative number.
 If you have a negative NFP, it’s treated as though it were zero.